chonkye/AlysonLalataENC4265Website/reflective_blogs.md

 While GPT-Travel can offer general travel suggestions and comparisons, its lack of real-time data and contextual awareness limit its practicality.
 It is best used for brainstorming rather than detailed trip planning, and users must carefully structure their inquiries to get the most relevant results.

+ChatGPT GPT-4 was utilized in the creation of this assignment, serving as a tool for spellchecking and ensuring clarity and consistency.
+GPT-Travel Poe was Chatbot tool in this assignment
 ---